-- You have the right to receive a copy of your credit report.
-The copy of your report must contain all the information in your file at the time of your request. - Each of the nationwide credit reporting companies Experian, TransUnion and Equifax is required to provide you with a free copy of your credit report, at your request, once every 12 months. - You are also entitled to a free report if a company takes adverse action against you, like denying your application for credit, insurance, or employment, and you ask for your report within 60 days of receiving notice of the action.
-The notice will give you the name, address, and phone number of the credit reporting company.
-You're also entitled to one free report a year if you're unemployed and plan to look for a job within 60 days; if you're on welfare; or if your report is inaccurate because of fraud, including identity theft. - You have the right to ask for a credit score. - You have the right to dispute incomplete or inaccurate information. - Consumer reporting agencies must correct or delete inaccurate, incomplete, or unverifiable information. - Consumer reporting agencies may not report outdated negative information. - Access to your file is limited.
-And you must give your consent for reports to be provided to employers. - You may limit "prescreened" offers of credit and insurance you get based on information in your credit report. - You may seek damages from violators. - Identity theft victims and active duty military personnel have additional rights.
+- You must be told if information in your file has been used against you. - · You have the right to know what is in your file. - · You have the right to ask for a credit score. - · You have the right to dispute incomplete or inaccurate information. - Consumer reporting agencies must correct or delete inaccurate, incomplete, or unverifiable information. - · Consumer reporting agencies may not report outdated negative information. - · Access to your file is limited. - You must give your consent for reports to be provided to employers. - You may limit "prescreened" offers of credit and insurance you get based on information in your credit report. - You have a right to place a "security freeze" on your credit report, which will prohibit a consumer reporting agency from releasing information in your credit report without your express authorization. - You may seek damages from violators. - Identity theft victims and active duty military personnel have additional rights.